fjfinch/arkime-ansible/README.md

 COMING SOON

 ## Install & setup
-To use Ansible, a couple of tools are required:
+To use this repo, a couple of tools are required:

-* git (to clone this repo)
+* git (to clone the repo)
 * pipx (to install ansible)
 * ansible (to configure the system)